Jonathan2251/lbt/_sources/riscv.rst.txt

   riscv$ ~/riscv/14.x/riscv_newlib/bin/clang hello.c -menable-experimental-extensions \
   -march=rv64gcv1p0 -O0 -mabi=lp64d -T riscv64-virt.ld -nostartfiles crt0.S -v

+If RAM is used with (rwx) permission, a warning may occur.
-If uses RAM (rwx), it has warning and can be removed by `-Wl,--no-warn-rwx-segment` in clang option.
+This warning can be suppressed by adding `-Wl,--no-warn-rwx-segment`
+to the clang options.

-Qemu on next section can run program without initialzing $sp in crt0.S.
-Maybe it is that qemu initialize $sp as in the following code.
+QEMU in the next section can run the program without initializing $sp in crt0.S.
+Perhaps QEMU initializes $sp as shown in the following code.

 .. code-block:: console